divijghose/firedrake/Firedrake-meeting-2022-09-14.md

 Apologies:

-## JB: Status of PETSc/petsc4py GC MR
+## ~~JB: Status of PETSc/petsc4py GC MR~~
+Since rebasing this now has more memory leaks and needs fixing before it will pass tests.
+Perhaps revisit this next week.

 ## Merge PRs